Dena Takruri: Direct From with Dena Takruri

-"Direct From with Dena Takruri" has been recognized by multiple awards, including two Edward R. Murrow Awards (Radio Television Digital News Association), Webby Award, Shorty Awards, and Clarion Award.
+Direct From with Dena Takruri has been recognized by multiple awards, including two Edward R. Murrow Awards, a Webby Award, a Shorty Award, and a Clarion Award.
+The episode "One Day in Hebron" (retitled "How Israeli Apartheid Destroyed My Hometown" on its YouTube page) won a Peabody Award in 2023.

-Takruri was one of the first journalists who interviewed Ahed Tamimi after her release from Israeli prison.
+Takruri was one of the first journalists who interviewed Palestinian activist Ahed Tamimi after her release from Israeli prison and helped write her memoir, which was published in 2022.
+The book won a Palestine Book Award.

-Languages

-Takruri is proficient in Arabic and English, with limited working capability in Spanish and Hebrew.